mytestbed/omf/doc/RESOURCE_PROXY.md

 ### Add more features to engine

 Now we are going to add some features by including the following inside the engine proxy module:

+These register DSL methods will normally take a name parameter, and a block which be will be executed at the runtime.

+An optional yielded variable could used if your actions inside the block need access inside the context of resource proxy itself, i.e. getting or updating the instance object where this mixin module will be applied to.

+Normally we don't need to record the state of a real resource inside our resource proxy entities (e.g. the available memory of a running physical machine).
+In case you need to maintain the state, resource proxy abstract class provides a :metadata attribute (which is a [Hashie::Mash] (https://github.com/intridea/hashie#mash) object), for keeping these information inside the instances.

+For more information regarding these DSL methods, go to the section [Full DSL methods list](#Full_DSL_methods_list)

     # before_ready hook will be called during the initialisation of the resource instance
     #